apostrophecms/piece-type-exporter/README.md

   modules: {
     // The pieces exporter module
     '@apostrophecms/pieces-exporter': {},
-    // A piece type that will be exported
+    // A piece type that you want to make exportable 'article': {
-    'article': {
       options: {
         export: true